feschroe/FrozenNas/README.md

     <blockMACRandBytes>0</blockMACRandBytes>`

-2. Copy some files into it (e.g. FrozenNas.apk).
+2\.
+Copy some files into it (e.g. FrozenNas.apk).
 Your encrypted folder will look similar to this:

 ![Encrypted EncFS folder](https://github.com/feschroe/FrozenNas/raw/gh-pages/images/Folder_example.JPG "Encrypted EncFS folder")

-3. Create a new Amazon S3 bucket (e.g. FrozenNas).
+3\.
+Create a new Amazon S3 bucket (e.g. FrozenNas).

 ![Create new bucket](https://github.com/feschroe/FrozenNas/raw/gh-pages/images/S3_bucket.JPG "Create new bucket")

-4. Adjust the lifecycle parameters of this bucket to move all files into the glacier.
+4\.
+Adjust the lifecycle parameters of this bucket to move all files into the glacier.

 ![Adjust Lifecycle](https://github.com/feschroe/FrozenNas/raw/gh-pages/images/S3_lifetime.JPG "Adjust Lifecycle")

-5. Move your encrypted folder (including files) into the S3 bucket.
+5\.
+Move your encrypted folder (including files) into the S3 bucket.
 It is NOT necessary to include the EncFS XML here (e.g. ".encfs6.xml").
-This increases the security of your encrypted data, cause the decryption key will be stored seperately!
+This increases security of your encrypted data, cause the decryption key will be stored seperately!

 ![Uploaded EncFS folder](https://github.com/feschroe/FrozenNas/raw/gh-pages/images/S3_folder.JPG "Uploaded EncFS folder")

-6. Copy the ".encfs6.xml" file to your phone.
+6\.
+Copy the ".encfs6.xml" file to your phone.

-7. Install FrozenNas on your phone.
+7\.
+Install FrozenNas on your phone.

 + S3 Access Key - Your access S3 key, can be found/generated using [AWS console] (http://aws.amazon.com/console/)
 + S3 Secret Key - Your secret S3 key, can be found/generated using [AWS console] (http://aws.amazon.com/console/)